-It is impossible for us to state the actual effect it will have on common stock holders if the board of directors designates any new series of preferred stock.
+It is impossible for us to state the actual effect on common stock holders if the board of directors designates any new series of preferred stock.
 The effects of such a designation will not be determinable until the rights accompanying the series have been designated.
 The issuance of preferred stock could adversely affect the voting power, liquidation rights or other rights held by owners of common stock or other series of preferred stock.
 The board of directors' authority to issue preferred stock without shareholder approval could make it more difficult for a third party to acquire control of our company, and could discourage any such attempt.
+We have no present plans to issue any additional shares of preferred stock.